claudefunston/mc_auto_setup/README.md

 This sets an alias for `mcrcon`, and defines the `MCRCON_PASS` based on what you chose.

+## Operating the Server

+Open up a port to the outside world: for security, we are not enabling this in the scripts:

+`sudo ufw allow 25565/tcp`

 To connect, if you are using Vagrant: use the IP address from the `eth1` interface, not `eth0`.

-## Operating the Server
+Otherwise connect as usual.

 ### Planned Features